prlz77/LSTM-on-CNN/README.md

   - `seq_numbers`: tensor of `N` numbers correponding to the video sequence from which the frame was extracted.

 Use the `--testonly` and `--saveOutputs` options of `LSTM.lua` in order to extract a HDF5 with the output of the network, and the `--load` option to reload a saved model.

+## Tests
+I added some tests to verify it correctly works.
+You can run them as well to check everything is fine.

 ## Troubleshooting
 Please contact me if any problem `pau.rodriguez at uab.cat`